shoggy/epam-ru-pet-ta-2020-notes/hw-selenium-1-unit-test-framework-and-build-tool.md

 - [ ] TestNG is used as a testing framework
 - [ ] For test maven build maven-surefire-plugin is used
 - [ ] Code conforms to the Java Code Convention
+- [ ] `maven-checkstyle-plugin` is configured to use specific rules and is run during  `validate` phase

 ## File placement requirements:
-- [ ] Classes should be placed into `src/test/java/hw1` package and sub-packages
+- [ ] Classes should be placed into `src/test/java/com/epam/tc/hw1` package and sub-packages
 - [ ] Homework should be developed in new Java classes
 - [ ] Test methods' names should reflect checking functionality

 ## Tests requirements:
+- [ ] Checkstyle plugin should not produce errors
 - [ ] You should test several Calculator operations (at least 4)
 - [ ] Test for each operation should be placed in separate classes
 - [ ] Create a test suite, which could run all tests